 Your doctor will advise or help you with any of these situations and refer you to an NHS or a private CBT Therapist for the mental side of any chronic physical/medical conditions.

-What else can have happened to my libido?
+What else could have happened to my libido?

 Most commonly in CBT, we experience, people ‘lose their libido’ because of life or relationship problems.
 When we’re stressed and juggling busy lives, sex can take a low place in our priorities.
 Equally, if we’re angry with our partner or there’s a major problem in the relationship, we’re not going to be in the best frame of mind to have a fulfilling sex life with them or any sex with them at all.

-If there are problems in your relationship, you need to address these before you can expect your sex life to pick up.
+If there are problems in your relationship, you need to address them before you can expect your sex life to improve.
 Talk to each other about the issue, tell one another how you feel and try to find solutions together.
-If you need professional help, contact your GP who can refer you or contact Onebright for a private appointment (payment can be via your Health Insurance it covers therapy sessions)
+If you need professional help, contact your GP, who can refer you or contact Onebright for a private appointment (payment can be via your Health Insurance, it covers therapy sessions)

-If your lack of libido is more to do with your lifestyle, then you need to make it a higher priority actively – it won’t just happen of its own accord!
-Here are some suggestions:
+If your lack of libido has more to do with your lifestyle, then you need to make it a higher priority actively – it won’t just happen of its own accord!